[This article is based on my invited talk at the A2M Internet Architecture and AI Technology Summit, Turing Large Model Technology Session.]

 The second level is operating graphical interfaces.
 This is more difficult than voice because it involves visual modality input, with each screenshot potentially containing nearly 2000 tokens.
 Our exploration at this level has also reached the industry-leading level.
 When handling complex tasks such as writing emails and booking flights, the completion rate is close to 100%, far exceeding most open-source browser operation frameworks on the market.
 Moreover, once proficient, the operation speed is also many times faster than them.

 The third level is interacting with the physical world.
 This may be the direction to explore in the coming years, including robots, autonomous driving, and even playing action games in graphical interfaces.
-It requires extremely fast reaction speed, possibly involving mixed modality input of vision and voice, with input tokens per second potentially reaching 20k.
+It requires extremely fast reaction speeds, possibly involving mixed modality input of vision and voice, with input tokens per second potentially reaching 20k.

 When interacting with the physical world, the cost of errors is more severe, such as a mistake in autonomous driving could be catastrophic.
 Therefore, this places the highest demands on the Agent.